Naman333/chat-app/README.md

 # chat-app
-## This is a Chat Application for education purpose.
+## This Chat Application is built by using Socket.io
 ### install the node modules.
 ### type "npm run start"